 Cons

-- Low amount of power in comparison to weight
+- Low amount of power for its weight

-- Small charging capacity (charges the avg. phone 1x)
+- Small charging capacity (charges the average phone once)

 - Power input can be hard to use